ntop/ntopng/doc/src/advanced_features/devices_exclusion.rst

   Devices Exclusion Add Modal

-Other then that, when adding a new allowed MAC address, it is possible to add a list of MAC addresses (one per row) and if an already seen MAC address is added, then, that device, is going to be set to allowed.
+Other then that, when adding a new allowed MAC address, it is possible to add a list of MAC addresses (one per row) and if an already seen MAC address is added, then, that device, is going to be set to denied.

 .. note::

-  All newly added MAC addresses, using the modal, are going to be set automatically to allowed.
+  All newly added MAC addresses, using the modal, are going to be set automatically to denied.